eliobassi/CMT_project/README.md

 The core objective is to model and project future NDVI trajectories at the national scale under three global pollution scenarios (increase, decrease, constant).

-The project combines:
+The project combines :

-Remote sensing data (NDVI and air pollutants),
+- Remote sensing data (NDVI and air pollutants),

-Statistical parameter fitting,
+- Statistical parameter fitting,

-Numerical simulation of vegetation growth,
+- Numerical simulation of vegetation growth,

-Scenario-based projections, and
+- Scenario-based projections, and

-Scientific visualization.
+- Scientific visualization.

 ### Input files